 So of course I asked them to explain what exactly tengu are, and whether it’s a good thing to be compared to them!
 Turns out that ‘tengu’ is often used in Japanese to describe someone of a conceited nature, so not usually a good thing to be called – I like to think my friends were being truthful when they said they were only commenting on my physical characteristics and not my arrogant personality…

 I was living in Kyoto at the time, and as I looked into the tengu I learned the forest just north of Kyoto is one of their main domains, and a key location in the story of Minamoto-no-Yoshitsune, Japan’s favourite tragic hero.
-I grew to be fascinated with these Japanese tales of heroes and demons, and eagerly lapped up all the stories I could coax out of friends and students and worked my way through a couple of books of rather dark fairytales (including this one – bit of a slog in places, but an interesting read if you’re interested).
+I grew to be fascinated with these Japanese tales of heroes and demons, and eagerly lapped up all the stories I could coax out of friends & students and worked my way through a couple of books of rather dark fairytales – the phrase ‘fairytale ending’ would take on a rather different connotation in Japan!

 I guess studying the folklore is a great way to learn about any culture, and it most definitely is in Japan.
 But when you’re there for the first time, the meanings and significance of much of what you see is easy to miss; so, if you’re visiting Japan and curious about the folklore elements you’ll probably see, here’s a primer.